tuannguyenanh123/CommuniSync/README.md

-it will help us manage data both local and remote it will help us fetch, cache and modify data we need to write query and mutation on UI using graphql with apollo client pnpm i @apollo/client graphql from ui folder
+it will help us manage data both local and remote it will help us fetch, cache and modify data we need to write query and mutation on UI using graphql with apollo client yarn add @apollo/client graphql from ui folder
 16 Create User from UI
-install apollo client devtools extension (ext id: apollographql.vscode-apollo) to fix CORS issue: use proxy in package.json: "proxy": "http://localhost:3001". this will proxy all requests to 3000 17 Backend Authentication with Passport pnpm install --save @nestjs/passport passport passport-local pnpm install --save-dev @types/passport-local https://docs.nestjs.com/recipes/passport https://www.passportjs.org/packages/ we are using passport-local strategy for now
+install apollo client devtools extension (ext id: apollographql.vscode-apollo) to fix CORS issue: use proxy in package.json: "proxy": "http://localhost:3001". this will proxy all requests to 3000 17 Backend Authentication with Passport yarn addnstall --save @nestjs/passport passport passport-local yarn addnstall --save-dev @types/passport-local https://docs.nestjs.com/recipes/passport https://www.passportjs.org/packages/ we are using passport-local strategy for now